rumkin/error3/readme.md

   </a>
 </p>

-Error3 is regular Error with extra power.
-It's designed to be extensible and easy to use with typed systems.
-It supports error codes, message formatters and nested errors.
-It's recomended to use instead of native Error to make more robust APIs.
+Error3 is an Error with extra powers.
+It has been designed to be extensible and easy to use.
+Though it has codes, message formatters and nested errors.

-* Modern: designed for TypeScript and ES2019
+* Modern: designed for TypeScript and ES2019.
-* IDE friendly: no runtime execution  autosuggetions out of the box.
+* IDE friendly: it's using classes and class fields to be inspectable for auto suggetion tools.
 * i18n ready: formatter could produce messages using i18n API.
-* Easy serialization and desearilization: good for network apps and JSON logging.
+* Easy serialization and deserealization: good for network apps and JSON logging.
-* Tiny (less then 1 KiB).
+* Frontend caring: it's tiny (less then 1 KiB).

 ## Table of Contents